 Renting out your holiday home also comes with its own pitfalls.
 Tenants typically do not take as much care when in a rental property as the owners would, with the contents being particularly at risk of damage.

 Whether or not you let your property out, it is a good idea to do an inventory of the contents.
 Where possible, avoid leaving high value items in your holiday home when it is left unused or if you let it to tenants.
 Sometimes insurers will place a limit on the value of any single item and may even exclude certain valuable items from the policy, particularly when it is being let.

 This is essential, and covers the structure of your property including the roof, and any permanent fixtures and fittings including baths and fitted kitchens.

 Second homes which are still under mortgage must have appropriate levels of building insurance, which your mortgage provider will insist upon.
 Rebuilding a house is never cheap, and even if you do own it outright this is still an important piece of insurance to consider.

 Your buildings insurance policy should be enough to cover an entire rebuild of your home, including any other buildings on your land such as swimming pools or garages.
 Remember, the cost of a rebuild is not the same as the market value, so it is wise to get a surveyor round to give you an estimate which you can then take to your potential insurance provider.
 Newer mortgages should already include an estimated rebuilding cost.

-Some policies have an option for ‘unlimited cover’ if it proves too time consuming to generate a realistic estimate, however this is likely to be more expensive as it offers such broad cover.
-Check whether your policy keeps the rebuild costs in line with inflation, otherwise you could end up finding yourself underinsured.
-If they don’t then make sure that the figure is regularly checked and updated so you don’t end up having to foot the excess on the repair bill yourself.
+Some policies have an option for ‘unlimited cover’ if it proves too time consuming to generate a realistic estimate, however this is likely to be more expensive.
+Check whether your policy keeps the rebuild costs in line with inflation, otherwise you could be under-insured.